 Gill's vast experience in college athletics includes two stints at the NCAA, as well as senior athletic administration positions at the University of Oklahoma and Vanderbilt University.

-"Keith brings to Richmond an outstanding record of ensuring competitive success and student-athlete success," said President Ayers.
+"Keith brings to Richmond an outstanding record of ensuring competitive success and student-athlete success," said former President Edward Ayers.
 "His own experience as a student-athlete; his work at the NCAA; and his leadership in the Vanderbilt, Oklahoma, and American programs have given him a broad perspective on intercollegiate Athletics.
 He is widely regarded for his leadership, integrity, and commitment to student-athletes, and I look forward to working with him to build on the remarkable achievements and overall excellence of Spider Athletics."

 Prior to his arrival at American, Gill spent three years at Oklahoma as senior associate athletics director.
 He oversaw a major portion of OU athletics, including men's basketball, women's soccer and baseball, and the supervision of personnel, budgets, facilities, fundraising, student-athlete issues and the selection and evaluation of coaches for those sports.
 He worked with the athletic director and staff in overseeing the strategic and annual planning process for the department.

 Gill was the director of membership services at the NCAA from 2000-04.
 He developed and communicated policies related to Division I intercollegiate athletics, including governance, rules compliance, diversity, gender equity, academic integrity, student-athlete welfare, fiscal integrity, strategic planning, sportsmanship and legislation.
 He oversaw and ensured the effective operation of the athletics certification program, and managed a staff of 35 who provided education and guidance to Division I institutions conducting their periodic self-studies.
 Gill began his career in intercollegiate athletics with his first stint at the NCAA from 1995-99 as a membership services representative.